These peanut butter energy balls are delicious! They taste like a peanut butter chocolate chip oatmeal cookie in bite-size form!

 Plus they’re so easy to make, with only 4 ingredients these literally take about 5 minutes to whip up.
 The only problem is there might not be any left to give the kids for a snack since I like them too!

-Tips for perfect Peanut Butter Energy Balls:
+How to make Peanut Butter Energy Balls:

-- make sure to measure your peanut butter (I use creamy peanut butter, not chunky) correctly – if you don’t have enough they may not stick together so if you’re having trouble add a couple more tablespoons – I love this measuring cup for measuring sticky things like peanut butter accurately!
+- Make sure to measure your peanut butter (I use creamy peanut butter, not chunky) correctly – if you don’t have enough they may not stick together so if you’re having trouble add a couple more tablespoons – I love this measuring cup for measuring sticky things like peanut butter accurately!